TN 135 SmartPath Technology with Bridge Testing Verification

 0.5 mm Pathlength

-DS-11 Series instruments use a 0.5 mm path and compresses a sample during measurements, giving it an inherent advantage over other microvolume spectrophotometers that use a 1.0 mm path.
+DS-11 and DS-8X instruments use a 0.5 mm path and compresses a sample during measurements, giving them an inherent advantage over other microvolume spectrophotometers that use a 1.0 mm path.
 Other spectrophotometers must stretch the sample to bridge the 1.0 mm gap.
 Making a measurement with an unbridged sample due to unconditioned surfaces or after a pipetting misload can lead to erroneous results when using instruments that rely on stretching the sample.

 Figure 3: The DS-11(top row) contacts and maintains the liquid bridge between measurement surfaces throughout the entire measurement cycle.
 The initial liquid bridge may break under the same measurement conditions on a competitor's instrument (bottom row.)